Happy Friday, everyone!

 “Not yet.
 Post it through Eric.
 Then come back to me.”

-“Because the cycle must continue, Eric.
+“Because the cycle must continue.
 You want the world to keep turning don’t you?”

 “I’m not mad, Eric.
 And neither are you.
 This is the way it has to be.
 It won’t hurt.
 I promise.
 Post the book through next door and come back to me.
-I’m waiting for you, Eric.”
-He voice was so smooth.
+I’m waiting.”
+Her voice was so smooth.
 So warm.
 He tried to hang up.
 “I’m waiting for you, Eric.”

 The snow was coming down hard.
 It was completely dark.
 The streetlights made confused puddles of grey in the endless swirls of white and black.

 The book was heavy.
 It made a clunking noise as it hit the floor on the inside the house next to his.
-He looked up.
 The windows were dark.
 The SOLD sign swayed back and forth in the snowy wind.
-He reigned his mind in from imagining who had bought it…you would be moving in…who would find a weird book with no title on their new door mat.
+He reigned his mind in from imagining who had bought it…who would be moving in…who would find a heavy book with no title on their door mat.

-The book looked quite old.
-It looked quite valuable.
+The book looked old.
+It looked valuable.
 The text didn’t make much sense, but it looked too unique to throw away.
-There were etchings and diagrams, pictures of the sun and moon, poems that sounded like spells and page after page of meaningless symbols.
+There were etchings and diagrams, pictures of the sun and moon, poems and page after page of meaningless symbols.
 They might put it in with their other books, half-entertaining the idea of taking it to an expert to get it valued.
-There were some great little stories in it.
+There were some great stories in it.
 And some strange ideas.
 And some weird answers to some very specific questions.

 “Eric?
 Did you do it?”

 “You know I did,” Eric mumbled into the receiver.